AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 need to collect metrics and predictions.
 Notice that we could use `tidymodels::finalize_workflow()` here, but `glmnet` structure does not work properly with it.
-Even with our tuned `penalty` and `mixture` parameters it fits for a generic grid of lambdas. `glmnet` only fits for a unique penalty value if this is specified in the `path_values` argument.
+Even with our tuned `penalty` and `mixture` parameters, it fits for a generic grid of lambdas. `glmnet` only fits for a unique penalty value if specified in the `path_values` argument.
 Hence, we constructed these `do.call` structures, to achieve what `tidymodels::finalize_workflow()` should, but does not due to an awkward interaction with `glmnet`.